PoojaPrakash27/Ansible-Nginx-Deployment-Project/README.md

 ## Customization

-- Modify `roles/nginx/templates/nginx.conf.j2` to customize Nginx configuration
-- Update `roles/webapp/files/` with your static web application files
+- Update `nginx/files/` with your static web application files